inossidabile/hashbang/README.md

 # Bang.
 Hashbang.

-Hashbang will automatically enable serving HTML dumps for your AJAX web-applications according to [Google conventions](http://code.google.com/web/ajaxcrawling/).
+Hashbang will automatically enable serving HTML dumps from your RICH web-applications according to [Google AJAX Crawling conventions](http://code.google.com/web/ajaxcrawling/).
 Make your Rails AJAX applications indexable in no time.

 Hashbang will make all incoming requests containing magic `_escaped_fragment_` parameter to be served in a special way.
 This case will cause a subrequest to a real AJAX URL using virtual browser.
 This hidden browser will wait for some condition you define using well-known [Watir](http://watirwebdriver.com/) API.
 And then return an HTML dump.